tgreiser/touchdesigner-ir8-comps/README.md

 * RougeFilters    - Filters for the Rouge VJ system, some of them ported from other people's work

+* AutoLevelAdjust - Analyze a 60 second buffer of audio.
+Scale the audio level to maintain a peak volume of 1.

 * iCONTROLS       - MIDI map for iCON i-Controls, a very nice compact MIDI controller with faders, knobs and buttons.

 * ir8Eq           - Very simple and efficient 3 band EQ to CHOP